MaksymChalyi/company-employee-service/docs/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.
 2. **Set Up the Database**: Configure the database settings in `application.properties`.
 3. **Build and Run**: Build and run the application using Maven or your preferred IDE.
-4. **Access the API**: Use tools like Postman or cURL to interact with the API endpoints.
+4. **Access the API**: Use tools like Postman to interact with the API endpoints.

 ## Features